Explaining cancer to your patient – Cancer is a disease of our genes

-Cancer is caused when abnormalities in DNA (for example, mutations) lead to changes in a gene’s function, to promote uncontrollable cell growth, tumor survival, and metastasis.
-While some genetic mutations are inherited, which may lead to an increased risk of cancer formation, other mutations, called genomic mutations, are formed and present only within cancer (tumor) cells.
+Cancer is caused when abnormalities in DNA (for example, mutations) lead to changes in a gene’s function, to promote uncontrollable cell growth, tumor survival, and metastasis.1 While some genetic mutations are inherited, which may lead to an increased risk of cancer formation, other mutations, called genomic mutations, are formed and present only within cancer (tumor) cells.1

 Reference: 1.
 American Cancer Society.
-Genetics and Cancer.
-Accessed January 2024.
+Genes and cancer.
+Available at: https://www.cancer.org/cancer/understanding-cancer/genes-and-cancer.html.
+Accessed September 2024.

 Precision medicine in cancer means working towards a targeted treatment plan based on comprehensive biomarker profiling

-A tumor’s comprehensive biomarker profile can be used to make a diagnosis, to determine treatment options based on gene mutations, and to evaluate the effectiveness of treatment– this is called precision medicine.
-Some therapies targeting specific genomic changes are approved and available for use in clinical practice, while many are currently under investigation in clinical studies.
-Biomarker testing can provide a molecular profile of your tumor, which may give information on whether an approved therapy or clinical study could be an option.
+The comprehensive biomarker profile of a tumor can be used to make a diagnosis, to determine treatment options based on gene mutations, and to evaluate the effectiveness of treatment.1,2 Some therapies targeting specific genomic changes are approved and available for use in clinical practice, while many are currently under investigation in clinical studies.1,2 Biomarker testing can provide a molecular profile of your patient's tumor, which may give information on whether an approved therapy or clinical study could be an option.1,2

-Next-generation sequencing (NGS) testing can identify gene mutations
+Discussing next-generation sequencing (NGS) with your patient – NGS testing can identify gene mutations

-NGS is a method of biomarker testing which identifies any genomic mutations.
-NGS can provide important information to determine available treatments or clinical study options.
-The TP53 Y220C mutation results in a mutated p53 Y220C protein which is a key treatment target in cancer that has been identified in >30 different solid tumor types.1,2 NGS can identify the TP53 Y220C mutation.
+NGS is a method of biomarker testing which identifies any genomic mutations.1 Tissue from a patient’s tumor that has been removed either by biopsy or surgery can be assessed by NGS.1 For some patients, a blood sample may be used for NGS testing.1 NGS can provide important information to determine available treatments or clinical study options for your patient.1 The TP53 Y220C mutation results in a mutated p53 Y220C protein which is a key treatment target in cancer that has been identified in >30 different solid tumor types.2–6 NGS can identify the TP53 Y220C mutation.7

-To learn more about NGS testing, please visit JAMA Oncology.
+Your patient can learn more about NGS testing with JAMA Oncology.

 Further information on clinical studies

-If you are interested in taking part in a clinical trial, the Leal Health service can help find the right trial for you, for free.
-Click here for more information.
+If your patient is interested in taking part in a clinical trial listed on clinicaltrials.gov, the Leal Health service can help them find the right trial, for free.
+Share this link with your patient to provide them with more information.

 To learn more about rezatapopt (also known as PC14586) in the PYNNACLE study, please visit clinicaltrials.gov.